This feature requires Author user level or higher.

 System merge tags can be used to include social sharing links, RSS content, and account information, or to translate your campaign.
 System merge tags are also used to add unsubscribe, update profile, and forward links to your campaigns.

-List field merge tags pull your list data into your campaigns, like the signup form URL or company name associated with the list, or subscriber-specific information like email address or first and last name.
+List field merge tags pull your list data into your campaigns, like the signup form URL or company name associated with the list, or contact-specific information like email address or first and last name.

 Each time you send a campaign that uses merge tags, we'll pull the most recent data from your account or list to replace the merge tag.
 Use our cheat sheet as a quick reference for available MailChimp merge tags, including merge tags for personalization, social sharing, and subject lines: All the Merge Tags Cheat Sheet.